🛳️ Cruise Automatic Gratuity or not to Gratuity

 I’m a value vacationer.
 Cruises are great.
 But they need to be competitive in price and tip amount with resorts.

 You shouldn’t need to know calculus to figure out the total cost of your vacation.
-Hidden, extra, and surprise fees bad.
+Hidden, extra, and surprise fees are bad.
 If you feel that you’re being ”nickle and dimed” (looking at you, NCL), there’s a problem.
-Fewer fees better.
-One all-inclusive fee (see resorts) great.
+Fewer fees are better.
+One all-inclusive fee (see resorts) are great.

 International resort wait and housekeeping staff have low pay like cruise employees.
 Tips are included.
 I still tip there but it’s a fraction of what cruise ships automatically charge.